 - Incidental: Text or images of text that are part of an inactive user interface component, that are pure decoration, that are not visible to Logotypes: Text that is part of a logo or brand name has no minimum contrast requirement.

-The Colour Contrast Analyser has been tested on Windows 2000, XP, 7 and 8.
+The Colour Contrast Analyser has been optimised for IE and Firefox.

 For Mac and alternate versions of the Colour Contrast Analyser visit The Paciello Group website.